CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/data-imputation.rst

 The validation plot is a plot of expected values based on the model versus the actual values.
 The better the model fits, the closer the points will be around the diagonal line.

-Since this particular validation plot looks good (note the points falling along the diagonal line), user can go ahead and confirm the response surface by clicking the **Confirm RS** button.
+Since this particular validation plot looks good (note the points falling along the diagonal line), the user can go ahead and confirm the response surface by clicking the **Confirm RS** button.

 .. figure:: figs/04_dataImputation_confirmRS.png